Wealth and resources

 3. How much should I give to the next steward?

 Don’t forget to consider who the next steward is, and if that person is prepared.
-Most parents and grandparents give very little thought to this question.
+A lot of parents and grandparents give little thought to this question.
 The typical plan is to divide an estate equally among heirs, pass on as much as possible at the lowest possible tax cost, and never discuss those plans before death.

 .

 But this approach overlooks crucial factors to planning God’s way, such as instilling a good work ethic and preparing children to manage wealth with grace and generosity.
 In Ecclesiastes, Solomon says that both wisdom and inheritance are good things we pass on to our children.
 But only one of them is guaranteed to protect the one who possesses it (Ecclesiastes 7:11-12).
-In other words, consider passing on your values before you consider passing on your estate.
+In other words, consider how you will pass your values to your heirs before you consider passing them your estate.

 4. Should I give now or later?

 Once you’ve determined how much is enough for you and your heirs, the rest of your estate is free for giving.
-Why wait?
-By giving now instead of waiting until after death, you enjoy lower taxes today and have the benefit of seeing and experiencing the impact of your giving during your life.
+Then, why wait?
+By giving now instead of waiting until after death, you enjoy lower taxes today and have the joy of seeing and experiencing the impact of your giving during your lifetime.

 5. Start with this generous end in mind

 Setting a financial finish line is one of the most important keys to fostering a generous family.
-Ron Blue, Founding Director of Kingdom Advisors and the third of NCF’s co-founders, says, “When I ask the question, ‘How much is enough?’ most people immediately start to think about how much money they need to live on, or to save, or to achieve their long-term goals.
+Ron Blue, co-founder of NCF and founding director of Kingdom Advisors, says that when he asks people “How much is enough?’”most people immediately start to think about how much money they need to live on, to save, or to achieve their long-term goals.
+These are important considerations, but he also challenges them to look at the question another way: “How much is enough to give?”

 Up Next